By PAT BERRY

 Now that high school seniors have hit SUBMIT on their college applications, attention in high school guidance offices nationwide has shifted — to juniors.
 For those 11th graders who plan to attend college, most of the application process lies ahead, and the path is bound to be bumpy at times.
 But according to several independent college consultants I interviewed, maintaining good grades and keeping a calendar of key events and activities will help to limit the headaches.

-Independent college consultants know their stuff (sometimes dozens each year); they speak with admissions officers; they know acceptance rates; and they work hard to understand the specific academic, social, and cultural objectives of each student they work with.
+Independent college consultants know their stuff.
+They visit colleges and universities (sometimes dozens each year); they speak with admissions officers; they know acceptance rates; and they work hard to understand the specific academic, social, and cultural objectives of each student they work with.

 Not surprisingly, stress is a major issue in the application process, even at this early stage.
 In fact, some juniors already feel as though they’re behind.
 Not so, says educational consultant Marcia Kramer of Plan the Path.
 Kramer advises juniors to focus on today.
 “Do well in your classes, enjoy your activities and try to keep balance in your life,” she tells them.
 Kramer, who is based in Montclair, works with both traditional college bound students as well as those who have faced academic and personal challenges.